DenisNavarro/rust_pocs/structured_concurrency/README.md

 With a Makefile, the code is easier to update.

-I did not add automated tests, so the testing is still done manually by opening:
+I did not add automated tests, so the testing is still done manually by requesting:

   + <http://127.0.0.1:7878/>
   + <http://127.0.0.1:7878/sleep>